Southern Baptist Convention conservative resurgence: Background

 Some have tried to argue that Baptists have always avoided creeds.
-In fact, doctrinal statements have been a part of Baptist life at least since the seventeenth century.
+In fact, doctrinal statements have been a part of Baptist life at least since the 17th century.
 The early SBC saw no need for such a statement since most of its member churches affirmed either the New Hampshire Confession of Faith or the Philadelphia Confession.
 By the 1920s, with the rise of liberalism and neo-orthodoxy in other denominations, Southern Baptists saw the need to define their beliefs in a formal doctrinal statement.
 Thus, they adopted the 1925 Baptist Faith and Message.

 By the 1970s, many conservatives in the SBC felt certain seminary professors had drifted from basic Baptist doctrines.
 In a formal statement, they declared their commitment to "doctrinal unity in functional diversity", placing an emphasis on biblical authority.
 Conservatives argued that their beliefs did indeed represent a consensus among Southern Baptists.
-These individuals felt that while early Southern Baptists agreed on basic theological issues, by the 1970s many of these beliefs had come under attack in schools owned and operated by the Southern Baptist Convention.
+These individuals felt that while early Southern Baptists agreed on basic theological issues, by the 1970s many of these beliefs had come under attack in schools owned and operated by the SBC.

-The "Genesis" controversy
+"Genesis" controversy

-In July 1961, Prof. Ralph Elliott, an Old Testament scholar at Midwestern Baptist Theological Seminary in Kansas City, published a book entitled The Message of Genesis containing his interpretation of the first book of the Bible.
+In July 1961, Ralph Elliott, an Old Testament scholar at Midwestern Baptist Theological Seminary in Kansas City, published a book entitled The Message of Genesis containing his interpretation of the book of Genesis.
 Elliott considered his book a "very moderate" volume, though this is vastly disputed.
-Some prominent Southern Baptists, however, saw the book in a different light and took issue with Elliot's use of historical-critical methodology, his portrayal of Genesis 1-11 as mythological literature and his speculation that Melchizedek was a priest of Baal and not, as generally believed by conservatives, of Yahweh.
+Some prominent Southern Baptists, however, saw the book in a different light and took issue with Elliot's use of historical-critical methodology, his portrayal of Genesis 1-11 as mythological literature and his speculation that Melchizedek was a priest of Baal and not, as generally believed by Christians, of Yahweh.

-The "Genesis Controversy" quickly pervaded the entire SBC.
+The "Genesis controversy" quickly pervaded the entire SBC.
 In strong reaction to the controversy, the 1962 SBC meeting elected as its president Rev. K. Owen White, pastor of First Baptist Church Houston, who had written a prominent criticism of Elliott's views.
 This began what has become an ongoing trend for SBC presidents to be elected on the basis of their theology.
-Broadman Press, the publishing arm of the Baptist Sunday School Board (now LifeWay Christian Resources) in Nashville, was immediately criticized and their other materials, including Sunday School quarterlies, became suspect.
+Broadman Press, the publishing arm of the Baptist Sunday School Board (now LifeWay Christian Resources) in Nashville, was immediately criticized, and their other materials, including Sunday School quarterlies, became suspect.
 Elliott's book was withdrawn from publication, and he was later dismissed from Midwestern for insubordination.

 1963 Baptist Faith and Message revision

-In 1963, the SBC adopted the first-ever revision of the Baptist Faith and Message, amending it to include confessional positions more conservative than contained in the original.
+In 1963, the SBC adopted the first revision of the Baptist Faith and Message, amending it to include confessional positions more conservative than contained in the original.
 However, it was not without its critics: one of the architects of the conservative resurgence described it as "having been infected with neo-orthodox theology."